pap3rhat/visualization-tools/README.md

 <a name="readme-top"></a>
 <h1 align="center">visu-tools</h1>
 <p align="center">
 Unity package that allows you to apply full screen post-processing effects to your project in real time.
-Also includes the option to record and later replay your movement.
-As well as export the motion vectors texture and the depth texture to pngs.
+Also includes the option to record and later replay your movement, as well as to export the motion vectors texture and the depth texture to pngs.
 </p>
 </div>